 Over time, our natural teeth are put under immense pressure and exposure that can result in decay or disease.
-And unfortunately, it sometimes can also just be a part of the ageing process even with the most strenuous care taken with your natural teeth over its lifetime.
+And unfortunately, it sometimes can also just be a part of the ageing process, even with the most strenuous care taken with your natural teeth over its lifetime.
 If you are in the process of considering teeth replacement, searching for “dentures in Tauranga” or consulting with your local dentist – you will soon realise that it’s not just a simple case of fitment with minimal maintenance in the future.
+Below is an introduction to Denture Care For Beginners.

 Take Care Of Where You Keep Them